Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Do not use Optrex eye drops for more than 28 days after opening the bottle.
 After 28 days, you should discard of the medicine - this is because the medicine can only stay sterile for a short period.

 Never throw away medicine via household or water waste.
-Ask your local pharmacy to safely dispose of any unwanted or expired medicine on your behalf.
+Ask your local pharmacy to safely dispose any unwanted or expired medicine on your behalf.

 Remove your contact lenses before applying the eye drops.
 Wait 15 minutes before putting your contact lenses back in.